MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 True
 ```

-You can do equivalent things for the tag, although if you get thwe
+You can do equivalent things for the tag, although if you get the
 root right then the default tag is usually right.

 These checks are not definitive: the only way to know if there's